-Marjan Wardaki is an intellectual historian of modern Middle East and South Asia, with research interests in the Persianate world, the history of science and medicine, and the history of migration.
+Marjan Wardaki is an intellectual historian of modern Middle East and South Asia, with research interests in the history of science and medicine, and the history of migration.

-She earned an MA in Middle Eastern History from UC Irvine, then completed her doctorate at the University of California, Los Angeles in European and South Asian history.
+She completed her doctorate at the University of California, Los Angeles in European and South Asian history.
 Her article, titled “Rediscovering Afghan Fine Arts: The life of an Afghan student in Germany, Abdul Ghafur Brechna” was recently published in Modern Asian Studies.
 Works in progress include several articles on Indian vernacular medicine and the connected histories of the science of photography and technological innovations of the camera in India and Afghanistan.

-She is currently working on her book manuscript, which traces the birth of scientific and medical institutions in Afghanistan and India through the lens of itinerant scientists.
+Currently, she is working on her book manuscript, which traces the birth of scientific and medical institutions in South Asia through the lens of itinerant scientists and physicians.